 You might think you’ve developed a wart, but these funnel-shaped growths that look like a tiny horn on the skin may signal a precancerous condition called actinic keratosis (AK) that can contain SCC at its base.

 You might think you have a severe rash or allergic reaction.
-This aggressive cancer tends to affect people with weakened immune systems, such as those with the HIV virus.
+This rare, aggressive cancer tends to affect people with weakened immune systems, such as those with the HIV virus.
 It causes red or purple patches to grow in the skin.
 While this is becoming more rare thanks to antiviral medications, if you think you might be at risk, see your doctor promptly.
 Photo credit: ALAMY

 Jen Singeris a health writer based near New York City.